Creative staffing ensures continuity of patient care

 The hospital has therapy aides who assist on the therapy floor weekdays and nursing aides who assist on the nursing floor around the clock, seven days a week.
 Physical therapy and occupational therapy students from local schools work as therapy aides on weekends.

 The hospital originally set out to cross-train aides to work as both therapy aides and nursing aides.
 "We want our people to be flexible so they can go to the area of greatest need, but more than flexibility, [that need] is to achieve carry-over of therapy goals on the nursing unit," Feuer says.

 However, they ran into some resistance when therapy aides balked at working on weekends and saw nursing assistants as doing more toileting than ambulating.
 "We backed off for a while.
 It’s still a good concept, and we still are looking at how to carry it out," she adds.

 Here are a few ways the hospital is working to increase communication between shifts:

 • Changes in shift times.
 In the past, the therapy aides worked 8 a.m. to 4 p.m., and the nursing aides changed shifts at 7 a.m., 3 p.m., and 11 p.m.

-The nursing aide shifts were changed to run from 8 a.m. to 4 p.m., 4 p.m. to midnight, and midnight to 8 a.m.
-The move will make it easier to rotate aides between therapy and nursing on weekdays.
-In addition, it will help with the nursing shift changes because the aides remain on shift during the nursing report and are available to answer lights and attend to patient needs.
+The nursing aide shifts were changed to 8 a.m. to 4 p.m., 4 p.m. to midnight, and midnight to 8 a.m.
+The move will make it easier to rotate aides between therapy and nursing during weekdays.
+In addition, it will help with the nursing shift changes because the aides remain on shift during the nursing report and are available for answering lights and attending to patient needs.